 In her classes, Lynn provides a welcoming, comfortable environment for students to enjoy both the fun and the power of a consistent yoga practice.
 She provides options so each person can discover the balance of challenge and ease in their practice; helping them foster a deeper connection to the wealth of strength, peace and bliss within.

 Lynn is deeply grateful for the guidance of her teachers, Devarshi and Sudah, her fellow students at Kripalu, her dedicated friends and family, Beth Filla for her guidance and for developing yoga roots in Riverton, and last but not least, the amazing YogaTree community.

 Maria Lodge, PT, RYT has always been interested in wellness & exercise.
 In her 30 years as a Physical Therapist she has studied body structure, breath & movement.
 She began practicing yoga at a gym over 10 years ago.
 At that time she enjoyed the physical practice & the stretching that yoga provided to compliment more aggressive exercise.
 In 2012 after her father died of a prolonged illness she joined a yoga studio to get in shape & realized that yoga is so much more than a physical practice.
-The vigorous physical practice, along with breath work & medication allowed for peace in body, mind & spirit.
+The vigorous physical practice, along with breath work & meditation allowed for peace in body, mind & spirit.
 She began using yoga as a modality in her Physical Therapy practice & saw how it benefited her patients in many ways.
 She is most thankful to have been able to attend Yoga Teacher Training at Vida Asana Yoga School in Costa Rica in the summer of 2017 & thanks her teachers, Alejandra Torres & Rosemarie Gonzales Gainza.
-Maria is proud to be a Resisted Yoga Teacher with Yoga Alliance.
+Maria is proud to be a Registered Yoga Teacher with Yoga Alliance.
 She is very thankful to Lynn Horan the owner of YogaTree for her support, guidance & for asking her to join their teaching staff.
 She strives to offer approachable, safe & fun classes to students of all levels.
 She has completed certification in Reiki and Thai Yoga Bodywork which she encorporates into classes and private session.
 She enjoys swimming, traveling & practicing yoga with her husband, sons & their families!